 A 2019 study discovered that 84% of consumers will abandon a purchase if they discover you have a non-secure website.
 This is easily remedied by installing an SSL certificate that not only makes your site secure for customers but proudly advertises the fact by ensuring browsers display a secure green padlock icon next to your URL in the search bar.
 If Santa isn’t bringing you one, get one here.

 While sources vary, it is estimated that, in 2019, between 60,000 and 90,000 websites were hacked every day, with millions of websites being scanned by hackers for vulnerabilities.
 At the same time, cyber defence companies discovered hundreds of new threats every minute.
 Make sure your website security remains robust and choose a web host that will help protect you.

 12. Bumper Christmas

 The average UK household will spend £840 on Christmas this year with an increasing proportion being bought online.
-In 2018, the amount of offline Christmas shopping fell to £54.6 billion from £55.9 in 2017.
+In last year, the amount of offline Christmas shopping fell to £54.6 billion from £55.9.
 Internet shopping over the same period grew from £22.8 billion to £25.1 billion.
 So while bricks and mortar stores saw a 2.3% downturn in seasonal sales, eCommerce stores saw their revenues increase by over 10%.